-When heading to Africa on your safari holiday the last thing you want to be worried about is your health.
+When heading to Africa on your safari holiday the last thing you want to be worried about is your health and you might be wanting a malaria-free safari in South Africa.
 It is common knowledge that malaria poses a threat in some regions of the continent and, though easily avoided by taking anti-malarial medications, it can be worrisome for travelers – particularly those traveling as a family.
 The good news is that there are a host of world-class destinations in South Africa that offer a fully malaria-free safari experience at some of the most luxurious lodges in the country, meaning you won’t need to compromise on quality to ensure your health remains intact.
 The team at Ker & Downey® have compiled a list of some of the best luxury lodges in South Africa, each offering a completely malaria-free safari experience par excellence.

 Set amidst the magnificent Waterberg Mountains of Limpopo, Marakele National Park is a malaria-free wildlife sanctuary, supporting an abundance of game including lion, leopard, elephant, brown hyena, and a number of antelope species.
 Located within the park is Marataba – a 21,000 hectare privately managed concession, and home to Marataba Safari Lodge.
 Ideal for families and children of all ages, Marataba Safari Lodge is situated on a plain at the foot of the mountains and comprises 15 luxury tented suites that take glamping to a whole new level.